 - Prep and Season Chicken: Trim excess fat from chicken thighs.
 Season with salt and pepper on both sides.

-- Sear Chicken: In a 4.5-quart Dutch oven or heavy-bottomed pot, heat oil on medium-high.
-Sear the chicken thighs skin-side down until lightly browned, about 4-5 minutes on each side.
+- Sear Chicken: In a pot over medium-high heat, add oil and sear the chicken thighs skin-side down until lightly browned, about 4-5 minutes on each side.
 Set aside.

 - Sauté Ginger: In the same pot, add a bit more oil if needed.
 Sauté the ginger for about a minute to lightly brown them, bringing out their flavor.